SteffenBrinckmann/file_challenge/README.md

 # Challenge to decipher this file
-This is a challenge to decipher a proprietary binary file.
+This is a challenge to decipher a proprietary binary file "FS1.mss".
 The file was created by me using an instrument of a commercial vendor.
 For interoperability, I want to read all the content of the measurement.

 What I gathered:
 - The file is an OLE2 compound document storage and there are multiple separately compressed streams inside.
 The streams start with either of two byte-sequences.